yifanwang97/Explainable-fuzzy-integral/README.md

 The ResNet18 model with the best validation accuracy is stored in a pth file named ‘16.pth’.
 You can find this file located at ‘1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/’.

-The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/”.
+The training process and results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/”.

 ```
 python main_texture.py